AndreuRocamora/Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations/README.md

 #Figure 10: fit for the WDM halo mass function with a four boxes filter using the simmulation points from Bose et.al (2016)

+#Figure 11: fit for the WDM halo mass function with the smooth Double Box filter using the simmulation points from Bose et.al (2016)

-#Figure 11: one plot with the fited functions for the several filters studied
+#Figure 12: one plot with the fited functions for the several filters studied

-#Figure 12: one plot with the fited functions for the smooth-k and Double Box with the deviation from the interpolated simulation points.
+#Figure 13: one plot with the fited functions for the smooth-k and Double Box with the deviation from the interpolated simulation points.

-#Figure 13: one plot with the fited functions for the smooth-k, Double Box and k-sharp filters with the deviation from the interpolated simulation points.
+#Figure 14: one plot with the fited functions for the smooth-k, Double Box and k-sharp filters with the deviation from the interpolated simulation points.

-#Figure 14: one plot with different filter functions using two set of parameters for the Double Box
+#Figure 15: one plot with different filter functions using two set of parameters for the Double Box